iProgramMC/CelesteNES/readme.md

 # Celeste NES

+## This is different from the master branch.

+This is the "smotsgaming" branch - the first screen of Forsaken City has been replaced by the infamous SMotS-8 screen from "Final Goodbye", the last level of the [Celeste D-Sides pack](https://gamebanana.com/mods/150759) created by Monika523.
+I do not intend to claim ownership of the level design.

+## Okay, what's this?

 This is the source code to iProgramInCpp's attempt to recreate  *[Celeste](https://www.celestegame.com)* for the Nintendo Entertainment System / Family Computer.